yaph/b2tob3/docs/index.rst

 to bootstrap 3 by performing a set of replacements that reflect bootstrap 3 class name changes.

-By default b2tob3 searches all files in the current directory and its subdirectories.
-Use the comman line options to set the working and limit to a file extension.
+b2tob3 searches all files ending in .html, .htm, .css or .js in the current directory and its subdirectories.
+You can specify the working directory with the ``d`` option like ``b2tob3 -d /path/to/dir``.

 b2tob3 does not fully automate migration, but it takes away some of the tedious work.
 Still, you'll most likely need to perform manual fixes too.